justin-watanasiri/maps-mass-river/README.md

 5. In your terminal navigate to the folder you just created with "cd {filepath}" (no brackets)

 Alternatively, you can achieve the same thing as steps 1-5 by navigating to the directory you want the folder to be inside of in your terminal and using the the following command: "git clone https://github.com/justin-watanasiri/maps-mass-river.git"

+# Installing requirements
+1. In your terminal, run the following command: "pip install -r requirements.txt"

 # Getting an API key
 1. In order to run this script (which depends on the google maps/places API) you will need to create a free cloud account.
 A free account is good for 90 days and a $300 credit.
 Using this script should not get you anywhere close to the credit limit